 Information for applicants

 The new EASA regulations for pilot licensing and medical have been introduced in the UK.
 A quick guide is available which includes guidance on which medical certificate is required for each licence.
 Applicants are advised to read this carefully to decide which licence they require and therefore which medical certificate to apply for.
+Please note that only one EU medical certificate may be held at any one time.

 Periodic Medical Assessments